 The greatest success of multi-channel marketing occurs when a cohesive strategy exists.
 You want all your channel campaigns to be integrated together to form a marketing ecosystem.
 One of the best ways to ensure this is to link channels that work well together.

 2. Use social media

-Companies that use social media to market pest control are more successful at multi-channel marketing.
+Companies that use social media to market contracting are more successful at multi-channel marketing.
 They offer relevant industry content and also provide customer service through these platforms.

 You can leverage Facebook, Twitter, and Instagram as a way to market your post-click landing pages.
 Stay in touch with your customers in a fast and easy way.

 3. Track how customers shop

 Some companies have released apps specifically geared toward their customer’s shopping experience.
 For example, Birchbox – a beauty eCommerce startup – used its app to track how customers shopped in-store.
 They would note how many times a customer visited the store and what products were purchased.
 They would then use this information to send personalized offers via email or other channels.

 While this may not apply for a contracting business, you can create an app for similar purposes.
 You can customize your customer’s experiences and track the services they purchase.
 Doing this will allow you to send personalized offers via other channels when you want to keep them coming back.

 You can get more attention from your customers